RobertoMalatesta/ofxDmtrUI3/README.md

 # Future Ideas
 Performance : maybe check inside panel rectangle if mouse event is inside before check in each panel element.

+## 2016 04 15
+Bang! button, only triggering an event
+radio button shortcuts for integers or floats (bang)

 ## 2016 04 14
 manual for ui text files
 Pointers to pString working on Radio items and DirList.
 Pointers to pBool on toggles
 Pointers to pInt and pFloat on Sliders ui.keepSettings = false; ~ a way of automatically loading and saving xml files from ui on setup and exit.
+parameter “auto fit” for dimensioning rectangles. pass pointer reference of pFloat, pBool to update functions of classes.

 ## 2016 04 12
 radio buttons flowing correctly